GeeksOfTheDusk/ClosedSocialNetwork/Readme.md

 db.default.pass=yourSecretDatabasePassword
 ```

-If you have problems whiel connecting to your database check the following things:
+If you have problems while connecting to your database check the following things:

 * Is mysqld listening on a matching ip ?
 * Is mysqld listening on the matching port ?
-* Are username, password and databsename correct ?
+* Are username, password and databasename correct ?
-* If your use dns or hostnames instead of an ip check if they are correct interpreted. localhost could be act realy strange
+* If you use dns or hostnames instead of an ip check if they are correct interpreted. localhost could be act realy different
 * Are there any firewalls which block the connection ?
 * What says hosts.allow and hosts.deny ?
 Try to add `mysqld : ALL : ALLOW` to `/etc/hosts.allow`